This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Arguably the best way to enjoy Stratford’s London Stadium in east London is to visit on a match day when the ‘Hammers’ (West Ham’s nickname) are playing.

 The UK Premier League season usually runs August to the following May each year – or join one of the West Ham stadium / London Stadium tours (£20 per person as at 2023).
 A club shop also sells West Ham merchandise and is open all year round.

 Shopping fans will enjoy spending their money at Westfield Stratford Centre, located next to the QE Olympic Park and the UK’s fourth largest shopping centre with over 270 shops and 70 restaurants.

-Once a mainly industrial area, Hackney Wick is now one of our favourite weekend spots, with its waterside bars and breweries, top food joints, incredible street art all combining to create some pretty cool canal side culture.
-Read our full area guide for hanging out in Hackney Wick >
+Once a mainly industrial area, Hackney Wick is one of our favourite weekend spots, with its waterside bars, top food joints, incredible street art all combining to create some pretty cool canalside culture.

 One of London’s best public parks, Victoria Park boasts a beautiful boating lake and two charming cafes as well as it’s very own Chinese pagoda, which moved here from Hyde Park after the famous Chinese Exhibition in the 1840s.